 While the Twins got knocked out in the ALWC in 2017 by the New York Yankees, it did start another semi-successful four years for the Twins who made it to the ALDS (losing to the Yankees in 2019) and due to a shortened MLB season 2020 they reached the ALWC but lost to the Houston Astros.

-If you are a fan of the Minnesota Twins then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Minnesota Twins have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the Minnesota Twins, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
+Do the Twins have the star power to make it all the way to the playoffs and win the World Series in 2021?

 The Twins couldn’t have asked for a better start to the season and they were always in contention as they were valued at +1500 on July 24 and to make matters even better they won their opening game.
 The Twins finished the month of July with a 5-2 record and ended with +1200 on July 30.